AnyBlok/AnyBlok/doc/MEMENTO.rst

                                     Test2.name == t1.name).count() == 1

     .. warning::
-        They are any check on the existing columns.
+        There are no checks on the existing columns.

-Share the view between more than one model
+Sharing a view between more than one model
 ------------------------------------------

-Share the view between to Model is the merge between:
+Sharing a view between two Models is the merge between:

-* Create a View Model
+* Creating a View Model
-* Share the same table between more than one model.
+* Sharing the same table between more than one model.

 .. warning::

-    For the view you must redined the column in the Model which take the view with Inherit or simple Share by tablename
+    For the view you must redined the column in the Model corresponding to the view with inheritance or simple Share by tablename

-Specific behariour
+Specific behaviour
 ------------------

-AnyBlok implement some of facility to help the writter of the source file.
+AnyBlok implements some facilities to help developers

 Cache
 ~~~~~

-The cache allow to call more than one time a method without have got any
+The cache allows to call a method more than once without having any difference
-difference in the result.
-But the cache must also depend of the registry (
+in the result.
+But the cache must also depend on the registry database and the
-database) and the model.
-The cache of anyblok can be put on a Model, a Core or
+model.
+The cache of anyblok can be put on a Model, a Core or a Mixin method.
+If
-a Mixin method.
-If the cache is on a Core or a Mixin then the usecase depend
+the cache is on a Core or a Mixin then the usecase depends on the registry name
-of the registry name of the assembled model.
+of the assembled model.

 Use ``Declarations.cache`` or ``Declarations.classmethod_cache`` to apply a
-cache on method
+cache on a method

 Cache the method of a Model::